ale4710/kpdtaiko/readme.md

 # kpdtaiko
 this is a taiko player for KaiOS.
-It is currently work in progress.

 kpdtaiko means "KeyPaD taiko", because it is played on a keypad.